 Living in Toronto

-Wycliffe College is located in the heart of downtown Toronto, a dynamic, culturally diverse, modern city with a population of 5.6 million.
+Wycliffe College is located in the heart of downtown Toronto, a dynamic, culturally diverse, modern city with a population of more than 6 million.

 We are only steps away from local transit, which makes it easy to explore the museums, games, festivals, concerts and special events that make Toronto such a great place to live and study.

 Take a short subway ride to explore the cafes and restaurants along the Toronto Harbourfront.

 Students are encouraged to meet their new neighbours, find a church and serve in their community.
 Toronto is a city of international neighbourhoods such as Little India, Greektown, Little Italy and Chinatown.